MarioMartReq/MarioMartReq/README.md

 Computer engineer specialised in Infrastructure as Code and DevOps practices/tools 🛠.

-Currently building (and maintaining 😅) the future of supermarkets in AiFi 🛒 while enjoying remote life 🇪🇸🇵🇹🇲🇦🇨🇻.
+Currently building (and maintaining 😅) the future of supermarkets at AiFi 🛒 while enjoying remote life 🇪🇸🇵🇹🇲🇦🇨🇻.

 Super-dooper into losing money in the stock/crypto market 📉, taking photos 📸 I never upload to any platform and thinking that I am a better cook 🧑🏻‍🍳 than I truly am.